marcingrzejszczak/gradle-test-profiler/README.md

         Closure<String> rowFromReport = ReportStorer.DEFAULT_ROW_FROM_REPORT_CONVERTER

         /**
-         * Path to the report for a module.
-Defaults to {@code project.buildDir/reports/test_profiling/testsProfile.csv}
+         * Relative path to the report for a module.
+Defaults to {@code /reports/test_profiling/testsProfile.csv}
          */
-        File reportPath
+        File relativeReportPath

         /**
          * Path to the merged summary of reports.
 Defaults to {@code project.rootProject.buildDir/reports/test_profiling/summary.csv"